 Control-Structures

 Control structures are fundamental components in programming that dictate the flow of execution within a program.
-They enable developers to control how and when specific blocks of code are executed based on certain conditions or repetitions.
-The three primary types of control structures are sequence, selection, and repetition.
-Sequence structures execute statements in a linear order, selection structures allow for decision-making through conditional statements, and repetition structures enable the execution of code multiple times through loops.
-Understanding control structures is essential for effective algorithm design and structured programming, as they enhance the ability to solve complex problems efficiently.
+They enable developers to control how and when specific blocks of code are executed based on certain conditions or iterations.
+The primary types of control structures include sequence, selection, and repetition.
+Sequence structures execute statements in a linear order, while selection structures, such as if-else statements, allow for decision-making based on conditions.
+Repetition structures, like loops, enable the execution of code multiple times until a specified condition is met.
+Understanding these structures is essential for writing efficient and effective code in any programming language.

 Understanding Control Structures in Java